 Medley and Collins have ties to the sport of golf,… Read More

 Phoenix ranked the seventh “Hottest Apartment Markets in the U.S.” in a Zillow study based on new apartments being built, how fast those new units get rented and rental prices.

 Over 5,700 new multifamily units have been completed in the Phoenix market thus far in 2015.
 With a… Read More

 According to the BLS, total non-farm employment in Metro Phoenix reached 1,964,800 payrolls in February 2016, representing an annualized increase of 67,000 jobs or 3.5 percent.
-Meanwhile, unemployment continues to improve, decreasing to 4.6 percent,… Read More
+Meanwhile, unemployment continues to improve, decreasing to… Read More

 Construction-related companies lead charge of mid-sized users

-Although Phoenix has recovered all of the jobs lost during the recession, the construction employment sector is still more than 80,000 jobs away from its previous peak.… Read More
+Although Phoenix has recovered all of the jobs lost during the recession, the construction employment sector is still more than 80,000 jobs away from… Read More

 In a study of America’s fastest-growing cities, Phoenix ranked #15 among the 100 largest U.S. metropolitan areas.
 The rankings were based on estimated population growth, job growth, and gross metropolitan product growth.